stertooy/TwistedConjugacy/README.md

 PcpGroups (finite or infinite) provided by the Polycyclic package.

 This package requires GAP version 4.14 or later.
-The extension for PcpGroups requires Polycyclic version 2.16 or later, although we strongly recommend at least version 2.17.
+The extension for PcpGroups requires Polycyclic version 2.17 or later.